clduab11/grekko/README.md

 ## Disclaimer

 Cryptocurrency trading involves significant risk.
-Grekko is an experimental software project and should not be used with real funds at this stage.
-The developers are not responsible for any financial losses incurred through the use of this software.
+While Grekko provides sophisticated tools for trading, the developers are not responsible for any financial losses incurred through the use of this software.
+Always exercise caution, start with paper trading, and never invest funds you cannot afford to lose.